 President & CEO, Oxfam America

 “My career has led me to work in some of the most challenging parts of the world, seeing first-hand the impact of poverty, injustice, war and disasters and I’ve always been impressed by Oxfam’s commitment to facing tough challenges with high impact solutions.
-Today, the fight against global poverty and injustice is more relevant than ever; I am honored to lead the Oxfam team through this next chapter.”
+Today, the fight against inequality is more relevant than ever; I am honored to lead the Oxfam team through this next chapter.”